Vladimir Zubov: Early life and education

 After the Third Partition of the Polish–Lithuanian Commonwealth, Platon Zubov, one of the favorites of Empress Catherine the Great, was gifted former lands of the Grand Duke of Lithuania in 1795.
 This included Šiauliai Economy (approximately 170000 ha of land with 18,000 residents) which was part of the lands of the Grand Duke of Lithuania.
 These territories were inherited by Platon's brother Dmitry who moved to live in Šiauliai where his great-grandson Vladimir Zubov was born on 13 February 1862 to the family of Nikolai and Alexandra Zubov (daughter of Vasily Olsufiev).

-In 1871, Laurynas Ivinskis, a Lithuanian activist and publisher of Lithuanian calendars, was hired as a private tutor for Zubov.
+In 1871, Laurynas Ivinskis, a Lithuanian activist and publisher of the first Lithuanian calendars, was hired as a private tutor for Zubov.
 They became close and Zubov started learning Lithuanian language.
 In 1873, Zubov enrolled into Šiauliai Gymnasium.
 Already as a high school student Zubov joined antigovernment activities.
 With support of his mother and using his family's personal library, Zubov established an illegal library among gymnasium students.
 Several banned books from the library were confiscated by the police.
 After the graduation in 1881, he began studies of chemistry at the University of Saint Petersburg.
 One of his professors was Dmitri Mendeleev.
 He established contacts with socialist and even revolutionary activists, including members of Russian Narodnaya Volya and Polish Proletariat, he was also member of "Polish Commune" (Gmina Polska).
 His apartment was a frequent gathering place for various activists.
 According to memoirs of Jonas Šliūpas, up to 40 students would gather in the apartment.
 In 1882, after a student protest, Zubov was briefly imprisoned.
 However, that did not dissuade Zubov of liberal ideas.
 Eventually, he rejected revolutionary path and chose slower and steadier evolutionary activities.
 In 1890, Zubov graduated from veterinary studies at the University of Halle-Wittenberg.